 saffron rice pudding

-This saffron rice pudding is adapted from a recipe by James Meecham, which featured in Ottolenghi’s book Jerusalem.
-Instead of the vanilla, we used Zejd’s saffron, just a pinch.
-We used our kitchen tweezers to remove some strands, and warmed them for 20 seconds in a small pan to make them easier to crush.
-The saffron then releases its colour more uniformly when left for 10 minutes in a tablespoon of hot water.
+We’ve adapted a recipe by James Meecham which featured in Ottolenghi’s book Jerusalem.
+Instead of flavouring it with vanilla, we chose Zejd’s saffron instead.
+Kitchen tweezers make it easy to remove a few strands from Zejd’s elegant jar.
+While warming them for 20 seconds in a small pan is optional, it makes them easier to crush.
+Leave the saffron as long as you can (overnight if you’re good at planning ahead) to release its aroma in the warm milk.
 Use the best rose water you can find to make the syrup.
-You don’t need to drizzle much but it works beautifully with the saffron rice pudding.
+You don’t need much, a teaspoon or so works beautifully with the saffron rice pudding.

 400ml full fat milk